sctech-tr/sctech-tr/projects.md

 - <a href="https://github.com/sctech-tr/wcalc">wcalc</a> - wcalc is a calculator for the wii
 - <a href="https://github.com/sctech-tr/website">website</a> - my personal website
 - <a href="https://github.com/sctech-tr/wiiRPS">wiiRPS</a> - port of rock paper scissors for the wii
-- <a href="https://github.com/wwwterminal/wwwterminal">wwwterminal</a> - terminal in the www
+- <a href="https://github.com/sctech-tr/wwwterminal">wwwterminal</a> - terminal in a page